Qurre-sl/Qurre/README.md

 ### EN [RU](https://github.com/Qurre-sl/Qurre/blob/main/README-RU.md)

 # Installation
-### Manual installation
 1. Download `Qurre.tar.gz` file from [releases](https://github.com/Qurre-sl/Qurre/releases/latest)
 2. Move `Qurre` folder into `%appdata%` (on Linux: `~/.config`)
 3. Move `Assembly-CSharp.dll` into game folder: `SCPSL_Data/Managed` (with file replacement)
 4. That's all, you have successfully installed **Qurre**
-### Automatic installation
-You can find the auto-installer on [the discord server](https://discord.gg/qXBZUCaDBR), or you can download the archive from [here](https://cdn.fydne.dev/qurre/modules/Qurre-Installer.zip)

 # Documentation
 > Coming soon